ZentaChain/Zentachain/README.md

 *the use of a nodes Meshed WiFi.
 This will be required for offline communications.*

 #### Zentalk & Hyperboria
-*ZentaChain looks to address issues of privacy and online security through a decentralized* *alternative to the Internet called Hyperboria.
+*Zentachain looks to address issues of privacy and online security through a decentralized* *alternative to the Internet called Hyperboria.
 Hyperboria is a Mesh Network which utilizes the* *cjdns protocol to ensure complete end-to-end encryption.
 This is achieved by using public-key* *cryptography for address allocation and a distributed hash table for routing.
 Communication*